Jayandj24/GuidedProjectMimo1/README.md

 # GuidedProjectMimo1
-1st GuidedProject that you will find on Mimo
+1st GuidedProject that you will find on Mimo for intro to webdev